 Manufacture Your Day by DEVELOPING MENTAL STRENGTH

-Why are we falling short on this important aspect in the world of business?
+Why are we falling short of this important aspect in the world of business?

 Here are some pointers for you on how to develop mental strength:

 - Whenever you are in a difficult situation take a “time out”.
 It is critical to take a break and think.
-This conscious pause changes EVERYTHING.
-For example, when you feel that you get upset, it will help you to avoid falling into your “default mode” and you can make a conscious choice (for example asking an open ended question instead of getting angry).
+This conscious pause changes everything.
+For example, when you feel that you get upset, it will help you to avoid falling into your “default operating system” and you can make a conscious choice (for example asking an open ended question instead of getting angry).

-- When you come home and you are super tired, push yourself to do that thing that you really don’t feel like doing – going for a walk, going for a run, play with your children, cleaning the bathroom. 🙂 You are in charge.
+- When you come home and you are super tired, push yourself to do that thing that you really don’t feel like doing – go for a walk or a run, play with your children, complete a home project.
+You are in charge.
 Don’t allow your mind to take over.

-- Keep things in perspective – a tough day doesn’t mean a tough life.
+- Always keep things in perspective – a tough day doesn’t mean a tough life.

 - Develop your capacity to deal with stressful situations – this too shall pass.

 - Stay focused on long-term outcomes and don’t get hung up on little distractions.